Kaljurand/DepSVG/README.md

     PYTHONPATH=. python3 demo/conll_to_svg.py --dir img < demo/treebank.tsv

-The `img` directory committed in this repo was generated using the Python script so that the example output is visible without additional steps.
+The `img` directory committed in this repo was created by running the Codex-generated Python version so that the example output is visible without additional steps.

 License